sebam2k4/RTarchViz/readme.md

 ### Products App

 #### To Do:
+- Product list -> use a single [FILTER] button for filtering form
+- add pagination to product list
 - check user uploads 'zip' or '7z' and not other file type.
 - look into proper file upload and donwload solution (serving files from MEDA_ROOT is not recommended for production)
 - uploading multiple files for product images
+- Add rating & reviews
+- Add optional fields to product such as: No of materials, no of modesl, no of triangles... etc.

 #### Useful Docs:
 - https://docs.djangoproject.com/en/2.0/topics/http/file-uploads/